-All Ksport coilovers are 36 levels damping adjustable.
-For inverted shocks (GT Pro, certain Rally and Slide Kontrol applications), the damping is adjusted from the bottom.
+All Ksport coilovers feature 36 levels of damping adjustment which allows you the ability to perfectly dial in your coilover kit.
+For inverted shocks (GT Pro, certain Rally, and Slide Kontrol applications), the damping is adjusted from the bottom.
 On non-inverted shocks (Kontrol Pro, Version RR, Circuit Pro, and certain Rally and Slide Kontrol applications) damping adjustments are made from the top of the coilover.
-Simply insert your damping knob, and turn.
+Simply insert your damping knob and turn.
 Each click is 1 step of the 36-way adjustability.
 For a baseline setting, turn the knob until it stops and then turn it back 18 clicks.
-This is your baseline setting.
-Use this as a starting point when adjusting your coilovers.
+This is your baseline setting which should be used as a starting point when adjusting your coilovers.

-For those that have coilovers purchased before February 2011 and are experiencing a pinging sound from their coilovers at slow speeds, while turning, while entering or exiting an incline such as a driveway there may be a metal pinging sound.
-This is what we call coil-bind and there are a couple ways to fix this issue.
-The first thing to check is the metal washer on the top and bottom of your spring (McPherson suspension type only), make sure the washer is free from dirt debris and use either WD-40 or lithium grease to lubricate it.
-If you still encounter a noise then you will want to check your spring preload.
+If you are experiencing a metal pinging sound from their coilovers at slow speeds, while turning, while entering or exiting an incline such as a driveway it may be a coil-bind issue.
+There are a couple ways to fix this issue.
+The first is to check the metal washer on the top and bottom of your spring (MacPherson suspension type only), make sure the washer is free from dirt or debris and use either WD-40 or lithium grease to lubricate it.
+If you still encounter a noise, then you will want to check your spring preload.
 When the vehicle is on jack stands or on a lift, the spring should be snug against the spring perch and still be able to rotate left or right.
 The spring should not move up or down, if it does, tighten the spring perch to where the spring is snug.
 Spring preload is always set from our factory and should not be adjusted.
 Always remember do NOT adjust the ride height of the vehicle using the spring perch.

-Only McPherson style suspension offers the ability to have camber plates in the front.
+Only MacPherson style suspension offers the ability to have camber plates in the front.
 If your car has wishbone suspension or multilink then you would adjust camber using eccentric bolts or adjustable arms.

 Our coilovers are rebuildable, however it takes far less time to replace the entire shock unit with a brand new one instead of you taking them out of your vehicle, sending them to us and we disassemble them and replace any necessary parts.
 You are more than welcome to send in your coilovers so we can inspect them or you can use our extensive online store to source out which parts you may need if you are the DIY’er and want to minimize downtime and swap out the parts yourself.
-Brand new replacement shocks can be purchased for $135 each + shipping.
+Brand new replacement shocks can be purchased starting at $135.

 We offer a comprehensive list of replacement parts for your Ksport Suspension.
 Please visit the Replacement Parts section of the Ksport Store where we’ve accumulated countless photos to make it easier to find what you need fast.
 Order online and we will ship the parts right to your door.